Toufa7/Inception/README.md

 ## Misunderstanding:

+* Can containers connect to each other even though they are isolated ??

+* Why docker bridge chose 172.16.X.X ??

+Docker does not specifically choose 172.16.X.X as the default IP address range for the bridge network.
+This is defined in the Docker daemon configuration file and can be customized by the user. cause it is a private IP address range that is not routable on the public internet and the Class B network 172.16.0.0/12 provides a large address space that can accommodate a large number of IP addresses for containers in the same network.

+* Does Docker Inc take the Linux technologie and made Docker ??

 Docker is built on top of existing Linux technologies such as namespaces and cgroups,

 Docker Inc. created a platform for building, shipping, and running applications in containers, using containerization technology.
 This platform provides a way to package applications and their dependencies into containers, and to deploy those containers to different environments.